-Hour of Service means each hour for which you are paid, or entitled to payment, for the performance of duties for your employer, any entity that is treated as a single employer with your employer under Internal Revenue Code section 414(b), (c), (m), or (o), or any other participating employer; and each hour for which you are paid, or entitled to payment by your employer, any entity that is treated as a single employer with your employer under Internal Revenue Code section 414(b), (c), (m), or (o), or any other participating employer for a period of time during which no duties are performed due to vacation, holiday, illness, incapacity (including disability), layoff, jury duty, military duty or leave of absence.
+Hour of Service means each hour for which you are paid, or entitled to payment, for the performance of duties for your employer, any entity that is treated as a single employer with your employer under Internal Revenue Code section 414(b), (c), (m), or (o), or any other participating employer; and each hour for which you are paid, or entitled to payment by your employer, any entity that is treated as a single employer; and each hour for which your employer under Internal Revenue Code section 414(b), (c), (m), or (o), or any other participating employer with your employer under Internal Revenue Code section 414(b), (c), (m), or (o), or any other participating employer for a period of time during which no duties are performed due to vacation, holiday, illness, incapacity (including disability), layoff, jury duty, military duty or leave of absence.
 Your hours of service during an unpaid leave of absence will be calculated in accordance with 26 CFR § 54.4980H-3(d)(6)(i).
 The term "hour of service" will be interpreted in a manner consistent with Code Section 4980H and its regulations.